jialeguan/llm_server/doc/pcc_slides.typ

 == Stateless Computation

 #slide[
-  #set text(size: 12pt)
+  #set text(size: 14pt)
   = Requirement
   The system does not maintain any state between requests.
 Each request is processed independently, and the system does not store any information about previous requests.

-  = Threat Model
+  = Attacker's Capabilities
   - *Weak*: An attacker gains access to the system's storage mechanism, potentially compromising databases or disk storage.
 They can also query the system to infer the presence of sensitive information.
-  - *Medium*: An attacker gains control over specific nodes, allowing them to request or intercept data within the system.
+  - *Strong*: An attacker gains control over specific nodes, allowing them to request or intercept data within the system.
 However, they are unable to directly access the original prompt due to model sharding or other security measures.
-  - *Strong*: In addition to the capabilities of a medium attacker, a strong attacker has direct access to the original prompt.

   = Overview of Threats
+  #set text(size: 12pt)
   #tablex(

     columns: 7,
     align: center + horizon,

     auto-vlines: false,
     //
     /* --- header --- */
-    [*Threat Model*],
+    [*Capabilities*],
     [*Goal*],
     [*Query*],
     [*Access to Storage*],